 '''

+from requests import Request, Session

+s = Session()

+req = Request('GET', url,

+data=data,

+headers=header

+prepped = req.prepare()

+do something with prepped.body

+do something with prepped.headers

 resp = s.send(prepped,

 stream=stream,

 verify=verify,

 proxies=proxies,

 cert=cert,

 timeout=timeout

 )

-print(resp.status_code)
+print (resp.status_code)

 '''

-Since you are not doing anything special with the Request object, you prepare it immediately and modified the PreparedRequest object.
-You then send that with the other parameters you would have sent to requests. or Sesssion..
+Since you are not doing anything special with the Request object, you prepare it immediately and modify the PreparedRequest object.
+You then send that with the other parameters you would have sent to requests. or Session..